Seasonal Shopper’s Calendar.

 • Cold lunch items for in lunch boxes

-Air conditioners, new autos; back-to-school sales (pens, pencils, paper, etc.); barbecue tools, bathing suits, camping equipment, school clothes, coats, fans, freezers and refrigerators, furniture, housewares, lamps, lawn mowers, paint, patio and lawn furniture, rugs, casual summer shoes, sprinklers, tires, vegetables, yard tools and “white sale” towels and linens.
+Air conditioners, new autos; back-to-school sales (pens, pencils, paper, etc.); barbecue tools, bathing suits, camping equipment, school clothes, coats, fans, freezers and refrigerators, furniture, gardening equipment, housewares, lamps, lawn mowers, paint, patio and lawn furniture, rugs, shoes (casual summer), sprinklers, tires, vegetables, yard tools and “white sale” towels and linens.

-Lunchables are on sale this time of year, too.
+Lunchables are on sale this time of year, too.• Canned Goods

-Auto batteries and mufflers, back-to-school supplies, bicycles, carpet, china, children’s clothing, dishes and dishwashers, gardening equipment, glassware, grills, hardware, housewares, hunting equipment, lamps, lawn furniture, paints, radios, rugs, sports goods, tools and root vegetables.
+Auto batteries and mufflers, back-to-school supplies and apparel, bicycles, carpet, china, children’s clothing, dishes and dishwashers, favrics,gardening equipment and supplies, glassware, grills, hardware, housewares, hunting equipment, lamps, lawn furniture, paints, radios, rugs, sports goods, tools and root vegetables.

 Behr paint goes on rebate every three day weekend at Home Depot and has a better color selection.
 It is also highly rated on Consumer Reports as best paint for your $$.
 (Labor Day??)